-Due to the advice of my in-laws I had a survey completed on a property in Frinton and Walton prior to instructing conveyancers.
-I have been advised that there is a flying freehold overhang to the property.
-My surveyor has said that some banks tend not grant a loan on a flying freehold home.
+I opted to have a survey carried out on a property in Frinton and Walton prior to retaining conveyancers.
+I have been informed that there is a flying freehold aspect to the property.
+Our surveyor advised that some lenders tend not grant a mortgage on this type of premises.

 It varies from the lender to lender.
-Lloyds has different instructions from Birmingham Midshires.
-Should you wish to telephone us we can check with the appropriate mortgage company.
-If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Frinton and Walton.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Frinton and Walton to see if the conveyancing will be more expensive.
+Lloyds has different requirements for example to Halifax.
+Should you wish to call us we can investigate further with the relevant lender.
+If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Frinton and Walton.
+Conveyancing may be slightly more expensive based on your lender's requirements.

 My partner has urged me to use his conveyancers in Frinton and Walton.
 Should I find my own property lawyer?